M-Hardy/MLFS/README.md

 * It can be found at this link: https://data.world/nrippner/mnist-handwritten-digits

-The MNIST model implementation in MLFS has 4 basic elements: forward propagation, back propagation, and main functions to train the model and test different learning rates.
+The MNIST model implementation in MLFS has 4 basic elements: forward propagation, gradient descent & back propagation, and main functions to train the model and test different learning rates.

 ### 1. Forward Propagation
 Forward-propagation is implemented using dense_layer functions, which take input data, weight & bias parameters, and an activation function, and returns the output of the activation function applied to the logits of the input data.
 ReLu and softmax activation functions - for the hidden layers and the output layer respectively - are defined.

 Sequentially passing the output of a layer function into another layer function emulates a feedfoward network, which is implemented by wrapping layer function calls in a forward_prop function.

-### 2. Back Propagation
+### 2. Gradient Descent & Back Propagation

 Parameters are updated via batch gradient descent.
 Gradients with respect to the logits, weights, and bias parameters for each layer of the model are computed explicitly to conduct back propagation.
 Subroutines for one-hot encoding the targets and computing the derivative of the ReLu activation function are used in the computation.